srsampson/DigiVoice/README.md

 The software is provided as a dynamic library ```libdigivoice.so``` and you should add it to your ```/usr/local/lib``` directory, and also include the ```digivoice.h``` and ```c3file.h``` files in your ```/usr/local/include``` and perform a ```sudo ldconfig``` to make sure your Linux library references are updated.

+The library is not thread safe.
+Currently it can only be used in half-duplex mode, and not full-duplex.

 Also included, are a sample ```encode``` and ```decode``` programs, and a test voice ```raw``` file.

 This version does not use packed bytes as in the original.
 Since the vocoder bits are not going to be transmitted as-is, I kept the indexed format.
 In this way, the bits can be easily added to the modem data structure, and no pack and unpack gymnastics are needed.